The Albert Brothers: History

 In 1967, with his brother Howard having been drafted to serve in the United States Army to fight in the Vietnam War, 14-year-old Ron Albert pursued a job at the only major recording studio in Miami at that time, Criteria Studios, where he was hired as a typist for the studio's tape library.
-A short time after Albert was hired, the studio's owner and chief engineer, Mack Emerman, became sick, and Ron Albert filled in as an engineer, eventually becoming Criteria Studios primary engineer upon Emerman's retirement.
-In 1969, Ron's brother Howard was discharged from the Army and, upon returning to Miami, began working alongside his brother at Criteria Studios as an engineer.
+A short time after Albert was hired, the studio's owner and chief engineer, Mack Emerman, became sick, and Ron Albert filled in as an engineer, eventually becoming the studio's primary engineer upon Emerman's retirement.
+In 1969, Ron's brother Howard was discharged from the Army and, upon returning to Miami, began working alongside his brother at Criteria Studios as an engineer in 1970.

-The Albert brothers became known as "Fat Albert Productions."
-Along with Atlantic producers Tom Dowd and Arif Mardin, Atlantic co-owner Jerry Wexler, and MCI recording equipment president, Jeep Harned, the brothers helped Criteria become a heavily sought-after recording studio, particularly during the 1970's.
-Eventually, the brothers became Criteria Studio business partners and acted as co vice-presidents.
-By 1983 and planning on retiring, the brothers sold their share in the company.
+The Albert Brothers became known as "Fat Albert Productions."
+Along with Atlantic Records president, Ahmet Ertegun, Atlantic producers Tom Dowd and Arif Mardin, Atlantic co-owner Jerry Wexler, and MCI recording equipment president, Jeep Harned, the brothers helped Criteria become a heavily sought-after international recording studio, particularly during the 1970's.
+Eventually, the brothers became Criteria Studios business partners and were named as Co-Vice Presidents.
+In 1983, the brothers had planned on retiring, so they sold their shares in the company.

-In 1987, the Albert Brothers abandoned their retirement plans and partnered with the former co-owner of TK Records, Steve Alaimo, to form two new companies: Vision Records and Audio Vision Studios.
-Originally intended to house familiar artists from Criteria and TK Records, Vision Records' focus later shifted to releasing records by artists in the Miami Bass and Freestyle scenes.
+Then in 1987, the Albert Brothers abandoned their retirement plans and partnered with the former co-owner of TK Records, Steve Alaimo, to form two new companies: Vision Records and Audio Vision Studios.
+Originally intended to house long-time collaborating artists from the Criteria and TK Records days, Audio Vision Studios became a popular hub for Miami's up and coming Hip Hop, Rap, Latin Pop, and Freestyle scenes with Vision Records serving as the label for these artists.

-The Albert Brothers sold Audio Vision Studios in 2022 after captaining the studio to over 20 gold records and 41 platinum records.
+In 2022, the Albert Brothers and Alaimo sold Audio Vision Studios after captaining the studio to over 20 gold records and 41 platinum records.

 They subsequently licensed out their library of Vision Record masters.
-With hip-hop being the current most popular type of music in Miami, the latest technology such as digital Pro Tools was used for music production at Audio Vision, which continues to thrive today with new owners.
-Audio Vision Studios worked with many major hip hop artists, including Jay-Z, Lil Wayne, DJ Khaled, Ludacris, Big Tymers, Ace Hood, Ghostface Killah, Missy Elliot, Lil Jon & The East Side Boyz.
+With hip-hop being the current most popular type of music in Miami, new technology such as digital Pro Tools is used for a majority of the music production at Audio Vision Studios today.

-Now retired, Howard lives in upstate Florida while Ron resides in Broward County.
-Steve Alaimo died on November 30, 2024.
+Now retired, Howard lives in upstate Florida while Ron resides in South Florida.